OSAC logo

 The Dominican Republic also faces challenges with organized crime, which involves a variety of activities, including drug trafficking and money laundering.
 A lack of law enforcement resources, poorly paid and trained police officers, and corruption exacerbate the situation.

 Most crime is concentrated within the local population in cities and urban areas.
-Due to its critical crime rating, the Embassy recommends driving from place to place instead of walking, especially at night and/or in locations you are unfamiliar with.
+Due to the Dominican Republic’s critical crime rating, the Embassy recommends driving from place to place instead of walking, especially at night and/or in locations you are unfamiliar with.

 Kidnapping Threat